Deep Penetration AC/DC vs Fill-Freeze Production Rod

 How E6011 and E6012 Work Together

 E6011 is the general-purpose repair rod that handles all positions and dirty metal.
 E6012 is the production rod for flat and horizontal position where deposition rate matters.
-E6012 fills joints faster thanks to its heavy iron powder coating, but it has much less penetration and cannot handle contaminated surfaces.
+E6012 fills joints faster thanks to its heavy titania coating, but it has much less penetration and cannot handle contaminated surfaces.
 Think of E6011 as the versatile field rod and E6012 as the shop production rod.

 Common Mistake With Deep Penetration AC/DC